AlexStormwood/ReactDeployToGithubPagesExample/README.md

 	- This file: [./.github/workflows/cd.yml](./.github/workflows/cd.yml)
 5. Give that new `cd.yml` file the contents found in our own - this is the workflow that readies the React app for deployment.
 	- This file, again: [./.github/workflows/cd.yml](./.github/workflows/cd.yml)
+	- If your default, main branch is not named `main` then just change that value on line 6 of that file from `main` to whatever branch name you're using.
+6. Push your main/master/whatever-you're-working-in branch to GitHub.
+The workflow now exists in the repository and is detected by GitHub.
+When its conditions are met (on all pushes to the main branch), the workflow will run.
-6. Let the GitHub Actions workflows process.
+7. Let the GitHub Actions workflows process.
 At the time of writing, there are two: the one we've added as a YML file, and one that GitHub will run automatically to feed the `gh-pages` branch in as GitHub Pages content.
-7. Find your deployment status in the repository's Environments section on GitHub.
+8. Find your deployment status in the repository's Environments section on GitHub.
 	- You can sort out a direct link to view your repository's deployments from this structure: `https://github.com/SomeGitHubUsername/SomeRepositoryName/deployments/`